A little about me

 My science podcast

-I am writing a book about how to communicate about the climate and nature crisis.
-I also occasionally publish short articles on topics like cosmology and economics.
+I am busy writing a book about biological systems.
+I also sometimes publish short articles on topics like cosmology, environmentalism and economics.

 I made an easy-to-understand widget showing the global level of CO2.
 It's already used by national broadcasters in Japan and Canada, and I'm giving the code away for free.